luleroGaming/FumbblDataGet/README.md

 An API to access Fumbbl data.

-Important: Do not use online mode without getting in touch with Christer on the Discord first!
+**IMPORTANT:** Do not use online mode without getting in touch with Christer on the Discord first!

+See bin/sample.dart for an example.